Mad-Zoo-Events/solarflare/README.md

 Your Friendly Neighborhood Visual Effect Distribution System&trade;

 ## What is this?
-Solarflare is a hopelessly over-engineered Minecraft visual effect management system that works in combination with [the Aurora plugin](https://github.com/SorenNeedsCoffee/aurora).
+Solarflare is a hopelessly over-engineered Minecraft visual effect management system that works in combination with [the Aurora plugin](https://github.com/SorenNeedsCoffee/aurora) and optionally the corresponding [Max For Live device](https://github.com/Mad-Zoo-Events/solarflare-max).

 It allows you to create **presets** which can be used to control a range of awesome Minecraft effects in a certain region and shape.